 Quick Tip: Have controls in place anytime vendor information is added or changed!

-Now that you’ve verified the payment is legitimate, you must make sure the destination is as well.
-There have been many cases where a company thought they were doing a legit payment to a vendor, but in reality the payment went to another account number.
+So now that you’ve verified the payment is legitimate, you must make sure the destination is as well.
+There have been many cases where a company thought they were doing a legit payment to a vendor but in reality the payment went to another account number.
 Why does this happen?
 Because someone updated the payee information without verifying the authenticity of the new information.

 - Establish written process and procedures – make sure the people handling the financial transactions are confirming the destination, whether it be a phone call or in-person confirmation